 Creating a Versatile Travel Wardrobe

 For most every day travelers there are a few things you really can’t go without.
 If you buy the right set of travel clothing, you won’t need many items.
 They will be multi-functional enough to be mixed and matched for all situations, like dining out at a nice restaurant, hiking, airplane travel, etc.

 For women, we recommend stocking your travel wardrobe with the following versatile items: (Click the links to jump down to our recommendations below)

 - Travel pants

-- Versatile skirt for women
+- Versatile skort

 - Versatile shirt

-- Comfortable pair of capris or shorts for men
+- Comfortable pair of capris

 - Travel jeans